svaksha/Julia.jl/Optimization.md

 + [Convex.jl](https://github.com/JuliaOpt/Convex.jl) :: A Julia library for mathematical programming that makes it easy to formulate and fast to solve nonlinear convex optimization problems.
 + [DReal.jl](https://github.com/zenna/DReal.jl) :: A Julia wrapper for Nonlinear SMT solving using  the dReal SMT solver.
 + [Ipopt.jl](https://github.com/JuliaOpt/Ipopt.jl) :: Julia interface to the Ipopt nonlinear solver.
++ [NLPModels.jl](https://github.com/JuliaSmoothOptimizers/NLPModels.jl) :: A standardized API to evaluate the functions and derivatives of nonlinear optimization models.
 + [NLopt.jl](https://github.com/JuliaOpt/NLopt.jl) :: Package to call the NLopt nonlinear-optimization library from the Julia language.
 + [Quadprog.jl](https://github.com/harmeling/Quadprog.jl) :: A wrapper around Ipopt.jl to solve quadratic programming problems.
 This package provides the function quadprog which calls the Ipopt.jl library for Interior Point Nonlinear Optimization.
 + [OptimizationServices.jl](https://github.com/tkelman/OptimizationServices.jl) :: Julia interface to [COIN-OR Optimization Services](https://projects.coin-or.org/OS).
 This Julia package is intended to be an interface between `MathProgBase.jl` and COIN-OR Optimization Services (OS), translating between the Julia-expression-tree `MathProgBase` format for nonlinear objective and constraint functions and the Optimization Services instance Language (OSiL) XML-based optimization problem interchange format.